Texas nuclear weapons facility pauses operations as wildfires spread through rural Panhandle

 Evacuations were also ordered in nearby Miami, and schools in Canadian and Miami announced closures Wednesday.
 East of Canadian, fire officials across the border in the area of Durham, Oklahoma, also encouraged people to evacuate because of the fire.

-Evacuations were also taking place in Skellytown, Wheeler, Allison and Briscoe, according to the National Weather Service in Amarillo.
+Evacuations were also happening in Skellytown, Wheeler, Allison and Briscoe, according to the National Weather Service in Amarillo.

-About 40 miles (64 kilometers) southwest of Canadian, city officials in Pampa on Facebook suggested that residents evacuate to the south and said buses were available for that purpose.
+About 40 miles (64 kilometers) southwest of Canadian, city officials in Pampa on Facebook suggested that residents evacuate to the south and said buses were available.
 Officials said personnel were still fighting the fire Tuesday night but that residents of Pampa could return home.

 “They were able to get the fire stopped north of town,” weather service officials said on X, formerly known as Twitter.